Who can register a death?

 - Spire Southampton Hospital

 - A death occurred at a home address within the Southampton City Council boundary.
-This is essentially postcode areas SO14–SO19 However, there are some exceptions, so please check with the local authority of the area where you should register the death
+This is essentially postcode areas SO14–SO19.
+However, there are some exceptions, so please check with the local authority of the area where you should register the death

-Book an appointment to register a death in Southampton
+Register a death in Southampton

 If the death occurred at one of the locations listed below you will need to register the death in the Hampshire registration district: